Professional income is taxed on its net amount. In other words, you must deduct from your gross salary:

 - the dependant spouse allowance and/or assisting spouse deduction

 - exemptions of an economic character (fiscal measures to encourage investment and/or employment)

 Your salary is taxable on the gross sum minus personal social security contributions.
 You may therefore deduct the compulsory contributions which are paid to your mutual society.
 The amount will vary from one mutual society to another.
-For more information please visit the site of the Federal Fiscal Administration.
+For more information please visit the site of the Federal Fiscal Administration (French or Dutch).

 To obtain your net taxable professional income, professional expenses must be deducted.
 There are two possible methods: the legal fixed-rate or your actual expenses.

 If you failed to mention any expenses in your tax declaration, you will automatically receive the legal fixed rate allowance.
 The amount of fixed-rate expenses depends on the amount of your income and is calculated on a tapering scale.

 To this general allowance, a supplementary allowance can be added for long journeys.